ungoogled-software/ungoogled-chromium-windows/README.md

 #### Other build requirements

 **IMPORTANT**: Currently, the `MAX_PATH` path length restriction (which is 260 characters by default) must be lifted in for our Python build scripts.
-This can be lifted in Windows 10 (Anniversary or newer) with the official installer for Python 3.6 or newer (you will see a button at the end of installation to do this).
+This can be lifted in Windows 10 (v1607 or newer) with the official installer for Python 3.6 or newer (you will see a button at the end of installation to do this).
 See [Issue #345](https://github.com/Eloston/ungoogled-chromium/issues/345) for other methods for other Windows versions.

 1. Setup the following: